Registration for Cleaning the Capital

 - Complete their cleanup project.

-- Submit their cleanup report prior to the submission deadline.
+- Submit their online cleanup report prior to the submission deadline.

 The Cleaning the Capital Program is made possible through the support of the sponsors and our many volunteers.
 Thank you to the companies who have generously contributed to this year’s campaigns and have assisted in making our city clean and green!